camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 # Changes Affecting Custom Permissions/Resources

-Some changes for [Permissions](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Permissions.html) have been introduced which might affect you in case having custom Permissions and/or custom [Resources](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Resources.html).
-Please have a look at the described scenarios below:
+This section concerns you in case the [authorization checks]({{< ref "/user-guide/process-engine/authorization-service.md#enable-authorization-checks" >}}) are enabled and you have custom Permissions or Resources.

+An Authorization assigns a set of Permissions to an identity to interact with a given Resource.
+The build-in [Permissions] (https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Permissions.html) define the way an identity is allowed to interact with a certain resource.
+The build-in [Resources](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Resources.html) are the entities the user interacts with.

+A custom Permission is a custom implementation of the [Permission] (https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Permission.html) interface.
+Also a custom Resource is a custom implementation of the [Resource](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Resource.html) interface.
+In case you have at least one of these custom implementations please have a look at the table below what will be the impact for you:
 <table class="table desc-table">
   <thead>
     <tr>